 Open Tableau Desktop, under Connect, select Tableau Server.

 Note: If you're not already signed in to Tableau Online, in the Tableau Server Sign In dialog box, click the Tableau Online hyperlink.
 Enter your Tableau Online credentials and then click Sign In.

-As you think about how you want to approach your analysis of your site and user metrics, consider some of the following questions that site admins commonly ask about their sites:
+As you think about how you want to approach the analysis of your site and user metrics, consider some of the following questions that organizations commonly ask: